Richmond River: Current usage

 For boats, the river is navigable for a short way up its length, possibly as far as Casino.
 Wilsons River, which flows through the city of Lismore and is a major tributary of the Richmond, is navigable at least as far as Boatharbour, approximately 12 km upstream from Lismore.

 The Richmond River is heavily used for irrigation along its length.
 Several weirs have been constructed in order to mitigate the effects of flooding, most notably at Casino.

+Near its entrance to the Pacific Ocean, the sheltered estuary of the river provides several sandy beaches and opportunities for recreational activities including swimming, sun bathing, yachting, fishing and dog walking.
+It is also home to the Richmond River Sailing & Rowing Club, and provides access to the Ballina trawler harbour which is situated just off the river estuary, where the river is joined by Fishery Creek.
+One small area of residential canal estate development, the Ballina Quays, extends the available river frontage for housing so that each can then have individual moorings as desired, set back from the remainder of the river frontage.

 Fauna

 The freshwater reaches of the Richmond River once supported the endemic Richmond River Cod, similar to Murray Cod and possibly a subspecies of Eastern Freshwater Cod.
 Unfortunately this unique native fish became extinct between the 1930s and 1950s due to habitat degradation and gross overfishing, including with dynamite during the building of the local railway line.
 The endangered Oxleyan Pygmy Perch has been recorded from the river.